mlip-cmu/s2025/labs/lab03.md

 1. Create a new branch called `pull-request` from `main` branch.
 2. Push the `pull-request` branch to the remote repository.
+3. Did you encounter any issues while pushing the branch ?
+Try running the following command - `git remote -v` - to debug the issue (We expect you to understand the usage and output of this commmand)
+4. Now, fork the [Rajeevveera24/PyTorch](https://github.com/Rajeevveera24/pytorch) repository.
+(You had only cloned it earlier)
+5. Set the remote repository to your forked repository's URL (We expect you to find the correct command to do this)
+6. Try pushing the `pull-request` branch to the remote repository again.
+You should succeed this time.
-3. Create a pull request to merge the `pull-request` branch into your `main` branch.
+7. Create a pull request to merge the `pull-request` branch into **your** `main` branch.
-4. Approve the pull request.
+8. Approve the pull request.
-5. Merge the `pull-request` branch into your `main` branch.
+9. Merge the `pull-request` branch into your `main` branch.